edictlab/SimpleFSM/README.markdown

 the objects that are instances of the class with the `fsm` specification.
 For every event in the `fsm` block, an object will get a method with the same name, which can be used to generate the event.

-Only

 Only one transition in `transitions_for` specifications for the current state can be performed.
 When an event is invoked, the transitions for the current state are evaluated in the order they are specified inside the `fsm` specification.
 The first transition that is triggered on the event is then performed.

 ### Starting the machine